soniaagg/hospitality_analysis/README.md

 Power BI enabled AtliQ Grand to track revenue streams comprehensively.
 The dashboard provides a clear breakdown of revenue sources, helping them allocate resources effectively.

 2. **RevPAR (Revenue per Available Room):** 🛏️
 RevPAR is a critical KPI for the hotel industry.
-By analyzing RevPAR trends, AtliQ Grand can adjust pricing strategies and marketing efforts in real time.
+By analyzing RevPAR trends, AtliQ Grand can adjust pricing strategies and marketing efforts in real-time.

 3. **DSRN (Daily Sellable Room Nights):** 📈
 DSRN is a metric that quantifies the number of rooms a hotel is able to sell on a given day.
 With Power BI, AtliQ Grand can monitor this key number.